9 Products that Belong in Your Car Emergency Kit

-From summer road trips to our morning commutes, we all spend a lot of time in our cars — but we don't always spend enough time thinking about safety.
+We all spend a lot of time in our cars — but we don't always spend enough time thinking about safety.
 Carrying a good car safety kit can help you avoid being stranded with a flat tire or help emergency services find you if a camping trip goes awry.
 And if you know what to put in it, an emergency kit isn't tough to put together.
-Here are ten gadgets, from high-tech GPS locators to simple emergency escape tools, that could be a good fit for your own emergency kit.
+Here are nine gadgets, from high-tech GPS locators to simple emergency escape tools, that could be a good fit for your own emergency kit.
 Some of these items pull double duty, so pick and choose those that have the features that make the most sense for you.

 Though you might not think of it as part of an emergency kit, you'll be glad to have a charger handy if your phone runs out of power when you're in distress.
 A smartphone can be the most important piece of safety gear you have, letting you call for help, find your way if you get lost, snap photos of damage if you're in an accident, and even offer first aid help.

 But it can't do any of those things if the battery's dead, which is where the MyCharge Hub 10050 Turbo comes in.
 With built-in lightning and USB-C cables, you don't need to remember to pack cables (unless your phone uses microUSB, in which case you can purchase the MyCharge Hub Classic (starts at $79.99, check price on Amazon): all you need to charge up is the battery pack itself.
 This 10050mAH model has the power to charge an iPhone 11 or Galaxy S20 twice and supports Power Delivery for iPhones and Quick Charge for Android devices.
 A foldable wall charger is built-in so you have everything you need in one device.